-Lodging managers held about 48,400 jobs in 2014.
+Lodging managers hold about 48,400 jobs.
 More than half were employed in the traveler accommodation industry, which includes hotels and motels.

 Most of the remainder worked in other lodging establishments, such as recreational vehicle (RV) and recreational camps, youth hostels, inns, boardinghouses, bed-and-breakfasts, casinos, and resorts.
 About 1 in 3 were self-employed.